Gene activity fully predicts transcriptional bursting dynamics: Results

-The dynamic switching between ON and OFF states is associated with a correlation time $T_{\rm C}$, which determines the time separation required for the transcription rate of a single allele to become independent. $T_{\rm C}$ can be computed directly from the mean ON and OFF times using the equation $1/T_{\rm C} = 1/T_{\rm ON} + 1/T_{\rm OFF}$ (Fig. \ref{figS8}E).
-For the \textit{hb} gene, $T_{\rm C}$ is confined between $1-1.5$ min across all positions and time points, and seems independent of $P_{\rm ON}$.
-The constancy of $T_{\rm C}$ effectively links the mean ON and OFF times.
-Additionally, since $T_{\rm ON}$ and $T_{\rm OFF}$ can be expressed as functions of $P_{\rm ON}$ and $T_{\rm C}$ (Fig. \ref{fig2}D, Fig. \ref{figS8}B), the constancy of $T_{\rm C}$ provides a mathematical explanation for the tight anti-symmetric relationships between $T_{\rm ON}$, $T_{\rm OFF}$, and $P_{\rm ON}$ (Fig. \ref{fig2}D).
-Thus, not only does $P_{\rm ON}$ govern the mean transcription rate $R$, but also the entire transcriptional bursting dynamics.
+The dynamic switching between ON and OFF states is associated with a correlation time $T_{\rm C}$, which determines the time separation required for the transcription rate of a single allele to become uncorrelated. $T_{\rm C}$ can be computed directly from the mean ON and OFF times using the equation $1/T_{\rm C} = 1/T_{\rm ON} + 1/T_{\rm OFF}$ (Fig. \ref{figS8}E).
+For the \textit{hb} gene, we find that $T_{\rm C}$ is confined around $1.1\pm0.2$ min across all positions and time points, and seems independent of $P_{\rm ON}$.
+Since $T_{\rm ON}$ and $T_{\rm OFF}$ can be expressed as functions of $P_{\rm ON}$ and $T_{\rm C}$ (via $T_{\rm ON} = T_{\rm C}/(1-P_{\rm ON})$ and $T_{\rm OFF} = T_{\rm C}/P_{\rm ON}$, Fig. \ref{fig2}D and Fig. \ref{figS8}B), the value of $T_{\rm C}$ sets the lower limit of $T_{\rm ON}$ and $T_{\rm OFF}$ (when $P_{\rm ON}$ approaches one, or zero, accordingly).
+We thus find that mean ON and OFF periods share a similar minimal value on the order of 1-1.5min, which is larger than the minimal ON period we can reliably detect ($\sim30$ s, see Methods).
+Furthermore, the constancy of $T_{\rm C}$ effectively links the mean ON and OFF times, and provides a mathematical explanation for the tight anti-symmetric relationships between $T_{\rm ON}$, $T_{\rm OFF}$, and $P_{\rm ON}$ (Fig. \ref{fig2}D).
+Thus, not only does $P_{\rm ON}$ govern the mean transcription rate $R$, but also the entire transcriptional bursting dynamics, with a characteristic combination of ON and OFF periods associated with any $P_{\rm ON}$ value.

 \textbf{Common bursting relationships underlie the regulation of all gap genes.} The gap genes differ in the composition, number, and arrangements of their \emph{cis}-regulatory elements (Fig. \ref{figS1}A), resulting in distinct regulatory binding events (e.g., by transcription factors, transcription machinery components, and chromatin modifiers) \cite{Lagha:2012fz}.
 Consequently, each gene displays unique spatiotemporal transcriptional activities (Fig. \ref{fig1}C, Video V5).
 Despite these differences, we find that the relationships governing bursting parameters for \emph{hb} appear to generalize to other gap genes.